thy-dye/ImagetoAscii/readme.md

 * how to use libraries with multiple sources
     * static libraries
     * dynamic libraries
-    * linux package managers and
+    * linux package managers and how they work